fonta-rh/two-node-toolbox-tnf/deploy/aws-hypervisor/README.md

 - For same topology: Uses make redeploy (fast, preserves cached data)
 - For topology changes: Uses make realclean + full installation (slower but clean)
 - Integrates with Ansible playbooks for orchestration

+**Quick deployment commands:**
+- `make fencing-ipi` and `make arbiter-ipi` provide non-interactive deployment for specific topologies
+- These commands automatically call the underlying setup.yml playbook with the appropriate configuration
+- Useful for automation and when you know exactly which topology you want to deploy

 **When to use redeploy:**
 - When you want to refresh the cluster with the latest changes